handcraftdev/handcraft/docs/ROADMAP_PRIORITIES.md

 ---

-# Part A: Core Features (No Backend Required)
+# Part A: On-Chain Only (No Backend Required)

-These features can be built using on-chain data and client-side storage only.
+These features use only on-chain data + IPFS metadata + client-side storage.

 ## A1.
 Search & Discovery